MASTIX

 Tracking every driver of every number means calculating thousands of sensitivities.
 For a portfolio of 100,000 instruments with 1,000 risk factors, that means 100 million individual calculations just to get a full sensitivity set.

-Traditional finite-difference methods require a separate run for each sensitivity: bump one input, recalculate everything, measure the change.
+Traditional bump-and-revalue methods require a separate run for each sensitivity: change one input, recalculate everything, measure the difference.
 At portfolio scale, that rules out anything faster than an overnight batch.

 How AAD solves it